metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 Which means something is wrong with your operating system or adapter.

-You may want to boot linux live ISO to make sure your adapter or operating system is not faulty.
+You might want to boot linux live ISO to make sure your adapter or operating system is not faulty.

 ## Change adapter properties